 If you’re looking for a charming hotel within easy striking distance of London, try Maison Talbooth on the Essex/Suffolk border, not least for the superb cuisine.

 It’s the start of the camping season.
 Pitching up in a field with a simple two-man tent could be a bit chilly at this time of year, but not if you head for Feather Down Farms which has luxury spacious fixed tents with wood-burning heaters and proper beds.

 If you want to get away with a large group of friends, or two or three families, it’s a good idea to rent a large property.
 You can find a great selection of places in the UK and abroad at The Big Domain.

 Easter holidays in America

-It’s a good time to be in the South before the stifling heat of summer.
-Drive the 250-mile Blue Ridge Parkway in North Carolina, stay in luxury plantation houses between New Orleans and Charleston or join an escorted coach tour of Georgia and South Carolina.
+It’s a good time to be in the South before the stifling heat of summer – stay in luxury plantation houses between New Orleans and Charleston or join an escorted coach tour of Georgia and South Carolina.

 California offers guaranteed sun.
 Relax in style at Shutters on the Beach in Santa Monica or there are plenty of great fly-drive options including the Pacific Coast Highway, one of the world’s most scenic drives.
 You can even do it in a convertible.

 If you want to find holiday deals in Easter 2017, you can sign up to our newsletter.